src-bin/substrate-docs/mgmt/adding-administrators.md

 # Adding administrators to your AWS organization

 The Administrator role in all your Substrate-managed AWS accounts is managed outside of Terraform because Substrate configures Terraform to assume the Administrator role during Terraform runs.
 A classic chicken-and-egg problem.
-By default, the Administrator role in your admin account(s) can assume the Administrator role in all your service accounts and human users with the `RoleName` attribute set to “Administrator” in your identity provider can assume the Administrator role in your admin account(s).
+By default, the Administrator role in your Substrate account can assume the Administrator role in all your service accounts and human users with the `RoleName` attribute set to “Administrator” in your identity provider can assume the Administrator role in your Substrate account.
 And while that's very often enough, there are plenty of reasons you might want to extend this.

 You may have additional human users that can't, for whatever reason, be granted accounts in your identity provider.
 You may choose to grant these folks access via an IAM user (with two-factor authentication, of course!), via a separate AWS account to which they already have access, or by using Terraform to configure a parallel identity provider they can access.
 In all of these cases, these users will need to assume the Administrator role.